cloudspannerecosystem/gcsb/README.md

 ### Load data into table

-Load some data into the table to seed the upcoming laod test.
+Load some data into the table to seed the upcoming load test.
 In the example below, we are loading 10,000 rows of random data into the table `SingleSingers`

 ```sh
 gcsb load -p YOUR_GCP_PROJECT_ID -i YOUR_INSTANCE_ID -d YOUR_DATABASE_ID -t SingleSingers -o 10000